ibm-cloud-architecture/refarch-eda/docs/concepts/README.md

 * Ones where we connect to a real time event stream, eg from an IOT device, a Voice Stream from a telephone system, a Video stream, Ship/Plane locations from global positioning systems.

 ## Commands
 A *command*, is an *instruction to do something*.
-Typically commands are directed to a particular consumer which will run the required command/process
+Typically commands are directed to a particular consumer which will run the required command/process, and pass back a confirmation to the issuer that it has been processed.

 ## Events and Messages
 There is a long history of *messaging* in IT systems, and we could easily see an *event driven solution* and *events* in the context of  messaging systems  and messages, but there are different characteristics which are worth considering.

-**Messaging** Messages transport a payload, messages are persisted until consumed, message consumers are typically directly targeted and related to the producer who cares that the message has been delivered and processed.
+**Messaging:** Messages transport a payload, messages are persisted until consumed, message consumers are typically directly targeted and related to the producer who cares that the message has been delivered and processed.

-**Events:** Events are persisted as a repayable Stream History, event consumers  are not tied to the producer, An event is a record of something which has happened and so cant be changed ( you cant change history ),
+**Events:** Events are persisted as a replay-able Stream History, event consumers  are not tied to the producer, an event is a record of something which has happened and so cant be changed ( you cant change history ),

 <img src="../hl-arch-concepts1.png" width="1024px">